Shopify Metafields Explained: How to Add, Manage & Import Them

 1. Proceed to Apps -> Firebear Import & Export Tool -> Import;

-Import Shopify Metafields: Add new import profile
+Shopify metafield import: create new import profile

 3. Now, apply basic configurations to initiate the update: